anut123/Customercare-Chatbot/README.md

 ## Customercare Chatbot! :boom:

-The main objective of this project is to handle all types of customer queries.
+A customercare chatbot is a bot that uses artificial intelligence (AI) and machine learning to answer basic and handle all types of customer queries.